markjivko/php-sandbox/README.md

  * The only way to create new pages is to manually add text files in `/var/www/html/code/`
  * In order to make pages editable, manually change their permission to `666` (via cli or UI)

-There is only 1 page available when you install this script, `two-sum.txt`.
+There is only 1 page available when you install this script, `index.txt`.
- * In order to view it, open a browser at `http://localhost/two-sum/`
+ * In order to view it, open a browser at `http://localhost/`
- * Make it editable with `chmod 666 /var/www/html/code/two-sum.txt` or directly from your favorite file explorer
+ * Make it editable with `chmod 666 /var/www/html/code/index.txt` or directly from your favorite file explorer

+Page names contain only lower-case alpha-numeric characters and dashes (regex `[\w\-]{1,256}`).
+Page URLs correspond to text files without the ".txt" extension.

 3. Last but not least, [install **Docker**](https://docs.docker.com/engine/install/ubuntu/)